-In the injunction case brought by Mrs. M. I. Bond to restrain Paul F. Clark from ejecting her from the hotel that bears her name, the defendant filed an affidavit today in which he denies Mrs. Bond's statement that she had never been notified that the property was to be sold under an execution.
-On the was to be sold under an execution.
-On the contrary, Mr. Clark asserts that she was frequently notified, and came to his office sev eral times about the matter.
-The first time she agreed to settle the claim, but the next time teld defendant he could not collect any-thing from her nor could be find any bidders on the hotel property.
-He denies that there was any fraud or collusion in the matter, no effort made to conceal their actions, and avera that the hotel is not worth a dollar above incumbrances, and nothing could be

-A YOUNG DIAMOND THIEF.

-Civde Newell, a youth who has been in the hands of the police a half dozen times in the past year for various misdemennors, was brought to the station this morning by Pat Swift, who charges the boy with the larceny of a diamond ring valued at \$125.
+In the injunction case brought by Mrs. M. I. Bond to restrain Paul F. Clark from ejecting her from the hotel that bears her name, the defendant filed an affidavit today which he denies Mrs. Bond's statement th she had never been notified that the property was to be sold under an execution.
+On the contrary, Mr. Clark asserts that she was fre quently notified, and came to his office sev-eral times about the matter.
+The first time she agreed to settle the claim, but the next time teld defendant he could not collect any thing from her nor could be find any bidders on the hotel property.
+He denies that there was any fraud or collusion in the matter, no effort made to conceal their actions, and avers that the hotel is not worth a dollar cumbrances, and nothing could pollected otherwise.
+A YOUNG DIAMOND THEP.
+Civde Newell, a youth who has been in the hands of the police a half dozon times in the past year for various misdemeanors, was brought to the station this morning by Pat Swift, who charges the boy with the larceny of a diamond ring valued at \$125.
 The ring was lost in a curious manner.
 Just two weeks ago Mr. Swift took off the ring while he wasned his hands at the Capital hotel.
-While performing his abilitions he laid the ring down on the marble wash stand and when down on the marble wash stand and when he had finished walked off without thinking of his sparkler.
-A few minute afterwards he remembered his ring, but when he went after it it was not there.
-No trace of the ring could be found and Pat had about made ring could be found and Pat had about made up his mind to give it up for lost when he learned that young Newell had confided to a companion that he had the ring.
-This morn-ing he ran across the boy and brought him to the station.
-The boy deni's any knowledge of the ring and it was not found on him.
-The police believe, however, that he snows where it is and will try to find out.
-Among his affects were three skeloton keys and Detect-

-BRISCOE OUT OF THE RACE, was mysteriously opened the other evening.
+While performing his ablutions he laid the ring down on the marble wash stand and when he had finished walked off without thinking of his sparkler.
+A few minutes afterwards he remembered his ring, but when he went after it it was not there.
+No trace of the ring could be found and Pat had about made up his mind to give it up for lost when he learned that young Newell had confided to a companion that he had the ring.
+This moraing he ran across the boy and brought him to the station.
+The boy deni s any knowledge of the ring and it was not found on him.
+The police believe, however, that he knows where it is and will try to find out.
+Among his effects were three skeleton keys and Detective Malone will try them on a door which was mysteriously opened the other evening.
+NO AID FOR THE POOR.
 No AID FOR THE POOR.

-The county commissioners have informed Acting Health Otheor Rhods that the fund for the poor relief was exhausted and hereafter they should refuse to pay any claims for relief, give any orders or furnish any transportation until the levy for this year becomes available.
-The city, under direction of Mayor Graham, has devoted a great deal of money to aid the needy poor, and many a poor family have reason to thank that gettleman for aid.
-The commissioners seem to be laboring under an impression that it is the city's duty to take eare of its own poor, forcity's duty to take care of its own poor, for-cetting the fact that the taxpayers of Lincoln pay their proportion into the county treasury for that purpose, and the city has no poor fund.
+The county commissioners have informed Acting Health Officer Rhoda that the fund for the poor relief was exhausted and hereafter they should refuse to pay any claims for relief, give any orders or furnish any transportation until the levy for this year becomes available.
+The city, under direction of Mayor Graham, has devoted a great deni of money to aid the needy poor, and many a poor family have reason to thank that gentleman for aid.
+The commissioners seem to be laboring under an impression that it is the city's duty to take care of its ewn poor, for cetting the fact that the taxpayers of Lincoin pay their proportion into the county treasury for that purpose, and the city has no poor fund.
+TRAINING THERE MUSCLES.